Allan Zullo became a writer because, well, he couldn’t think of anything else to do.

 Bruce and Allan wrote several more books together (some of which sold well and others of which are mercifully out of print) on subjects ranging from pop novelty tunes to the inside world of professional golf.
 They also co-produced several TV specials for the networks.

 In 1995 Bruce and Allan mutually agreed to take separate career paths.
-Bruce went to Hollywood and set up his own highly successful production company, Nash Entertainment.
-Allan and his wife Kathryn moved to a mountain outside of Asheville, North Carolina, to concentrate on writing projects.
+Bruce went to Hollywood and set up his own highly successful television production company, Nash Entertainment.
+Allan and his late wife Kathryn moved to a mountain outside of Asheville, North Carolina, so he could concentrate on writing projects.

 Allan created and wrote “The Ghost Story Club” daily comic strip, which was syndicated nationally by Tribune Media Services from 1995 to 1998 and appeared in such papers as The New York Daily News, Kansas City Star, Fort Lauderdale Sun-Sentinel and Minneapolis Star-Tribune.

-For more than 30 years, Allan has produced dozens of annual boxed daily-page calendars for Andrews McMeel Publishing on such subjects as sports, golf, fishing, moms, dads, grandparents, animals, and business and country humor.
+For more than 30 years, Allan produced dozens of annual boxed daily-page calendars for Andrews McMeel Publishing on such subjects as sports, golf, fishing, moms, dads, grandparents, animals, business and country humor.

-Today Allan is the author and co-author of more than 120 current and forthcoming nonfiction trade paperbacks — including more than three dozen for middle-graders — with such publishers as Simon & Schuster, Dell Publishing, Andrews McMeel Publishing and Scholastic.
-He writes two best-selling series for Scholastic, Haunted Kids and Ten True Tales.
-Among the subjects of books: sports, the supernatural, history, animals, the Holocaust, survival, heroism, and grandparenting.
+During his 40-year book writing career, Allan authored or co-authored more than 120 nonfiction titles — including more than 50 for middle-graders — with such publishers as Simon & Schuster, Dell Publishing, Andrews McMeel Publishing and Scholastic.
+He wrote three best-selling series for Scholastic, Haunted Kids, Bad Pets and Ten True Tales.
+Among the subjects of books: sports, the supernatural, history, animals, the Holocaust, survival, and heroism.

-Allan has been the guest on more than 300 TV and radio shows, including “The Today Show,” “Late Night with David Letterman,” “Good Morning America” (six times), “The Larry King Radio Show” (three times) and National Public Radio.
-He’s been written about in such publications as USA Today, Esquire, Time, The New York Times, The Chicago Tribune, The Los Angeles Times, The Washington Post, and The Sporting News.
+Allan was the guest on more than 300 TV and radio shows, including “The Today Show,” “Late Night with David Letterman,” “Good Morning America” (six times), “The Larry King Radio Show” (three times) and National Public Radio.
+He was written about in such publications as USA Today, Esquire, Time, The New York Times, The Chicago Tribune, The Los Angeles Times, The Washington Post, and The Sporting News.